When you first start your business, you’re wearing every hat—you’re overseeing every single aspect of the company:

 You can only get so far doing things alone.

 Marketing your business is a full-time job, and it’s one part of the business that many people often let fall by the wayside.
-The four symptoms below are telltale signs that it’s time for you to hire someone to help you with your internal marketing.
+However, the four symptoms below are telltale signs that it’s time for you to hire someone to help you with your internal marketing.

 1. When you can’t seem to find enough time